Coverage Policy Manual

 • Posttraumatic Stress Disorder

-For members with contracts without primary coverage criteria whose contract does not include this specific contract exclusion, biofeedback for any indication is considered investigational.
+For members with benefit certificates without Primary Coverage Criteria whose contract does not include this specific contract exclusion, biofeedback for any indication, including those listed above, is considered Not Medically Necessary or is investigational and is not covered.
 Investigational services are specific contract exclusions in most member benefit certificates of coverage.

 Effective Prior to August 2021